DavidVentura/blog/blog/raw/ipvs-lb/POST.md

 - _After_ the call to `inet_hash_connect` (which assigns the source port, if necessary)
 - With the `struct sock*` as argument

 Which makes it a _perfect_ target for introspection!
-Well, almost, we still need to use `kprobe` as there is no tracepoint.
+Well, _almost perfect_ as we still need to use `kprobe` because there is no tracepoint.

 Tracing it is similar to what we've been doing so far